 The dough point is the time when you decide three things with regard to pizza dough (or any yeast bread dough): elasticity, softness, and hydration.
 Being able to identify the dough point gives you the ability to make better yeast bread without relying so heavily on the recipe itself.

-Overview: How to Make Thick-Crust Pizza Dough (Using 00 Flour) (see step-by-step photos below)
+How to Make Thick-Crust Pizza Dough Step-by-Step (Using 00 Flour)

-• Top the pizza and bake the pizza: Top the pizza with your favorite homemade pizza sauce, add grated Parmesan, Parmigiano-Reggiano, or Grana Padano, sprinkle with mozzarella cheese, and add your favorite pizza toppings.
-Drizzle the pizza with a little extra virgin olive oil and bake in a preheated 475°F/250°C oven (or as high as your oven will go) for about 10-12 minutes or until golden brown and bubbling.
-Bake a few minutes longer if you’re baking pizza at a lower temperature like 450°F/232°C.
+Step 7.
+Top the pizza and bake the pizza: Top the pizza with your favorite homemade pizza sauce, add grated Parmesan, Parmigiano-Reggiano, or Grana Padano, sprinkle with mozzarella cheese, and add your favorite pizza toppings.
+Drizzle the pizza with a little extra virgin olive oil and bake in a preheated 475°F/250°C oven (or as high as your oven will go) for about 10-12 minutes.

 How Thick Should Pizza Crust Be?